-Depth to groundwater is less than ten feet below ground surface.
-Previous investigations at the site indicate that shallow groundwater has been interpreted to flow south-southeast.
+Depth to groundwater is generally less than five feet below ground surface.
+Previous investigations at the site indicate that shallow groundwater has been interpreted to flow south-southeast or northwest depending on the location at the base.

 Site Conceptual Model